jotalamp/engine-creator/README.md

 # engine-creator

-## Can changes values of template_engine.mr and save to file
+## Can change values of template_engine.mr and save to file

 ```
 cd build